Improving the power of genetic studies for complex diseases with deep learning

 How to apply

-For further details on the project and informal enquiries please contact to Dr. Silvia Paracchini email@example.com with a CV and a covering letter.
-Start date: September 2020 or as soon as possible after then.
+For further details on the project and informal enquiries please contact to Dr. Silvia Paracchini firstname.lastname@example.org with a CV and a covering letter.
+The start date for the PhD Studentship is negotiable and can start as soon as successful candidate is available.